 My mother’s recipe for Swedish meatballs, also known as köttbullar, should be illegal.
 These meatballs are so good they should be a controlled substance.

-I never knew my grandmother so I can’t remember her ever making Swedish meatballs, but I do have several strong memories of mum making these little balls of yum long ago, in the… Seventies!
-Of course we ate Swedish meatballs in the 1970s — everyone did.
+I never knew my grandmother so I can’t remember her ever making Swedish meatballs, but I do have several strong memories of mum making these little balls of yum long ago, in the 1970s.
+Of course we ate Swedish meatballs in the Seventies — everyone did.
 They were right next to the fondue.

-But even this was simply withdrawal symptoms of the Swede Ball’s heyday a decade earlier.
+But even this was simply withdrawal symptoms of the Swedish meatballs’ heyday a decade earlier.
 Can’t you just see the chafing dish, the Sterno and the meatballs nestled in that slowly congealing-yet-somehow-irresistible gravy?
 Groovy baby, yeah!

 Butter.
 Maybe that’s it?
 Every decent recipe calls for obscene amounts of butter.

 The gravy is part drippings from frying the meatballs in butter, flour, stock and, in some cases, lingonberry or cranberry syrup or jelly.
 Still, I’ve eaten lots of rich things before without succumbing to gluttony.

 Maybe it is a Swedish meatball’s size.
 Small.
 Bite-sized, to be exact.
 Dangerous.
 My Italian meatballs are big, honking brontosaurus balls; you need at least three bites to get one down.
 These little Swedish meatballs are just a tablespoon.